aashnakulsh/PogoStink/readme.md

 - these two shortcuts allow testers to easily see the random level generation aspect of Pogostink and try playing with different monsters/powerups.

-PLEASE NOTE using images in generation may cause performane issues.
+PLEASE NOTE using images in generation may cause performance issues.
 If it is the case, please comment out lines 103-108.
 Then, all the blocks will merely be 'colors' instead of images.